 Some mammograms are covered completely, by either the company or by the insurer.
 Yet a lot of people are paying themselves.
 This is true for various reasons, as we learned somewhat to our surprise during our project with the Brian Lehrer show on WNYC crowdsourcing the price of mammograms.
 (We will be posting about the results of our survey over the next week or so.)

-The experts at the National Women’s Law Center write: “Health plans are required to cover, without copayments, the preventive services recommended by the United States Preventive Services Task Force (USPSTF), including annual mammograms for women age 40 and over.
 This provision took effect in September 2010. … ‘Grandfathered’ plans — those that existed before the Affordable Care Act was passed — are exempt from this requirement, but plans will lose their grandfathered status if they significantly cut benefits, increase out-of-pocket spending, or change insurance carriers.”
-Here’s a fact sheet.
 The American Cancer Society also has this page of resources for breast cancer screening, including a state-by-state list of laws.

-The picture we got of people assuming their mammograms were covered, and finding that they aren’t, raised questions: Many might have been under “grandfathered” plans, while others might be paying when they don’t need to.
+The picture we got in 2013 of people assuming their mammograms were covered, and finding that they aren’t, raised questions: Many might have been under “grandfathered” plans, while others might be paying when they don’t need to.
 Some of the mammograms our contributors shared about took place over the past year or so, as the Affordable Care Act has gradually been coming into effect.
 We don’t know all the circumstances of everybody’s plan, so we can’t say definitively that everybody who paid shouldn’t have.

 Also the costs varied widely (more later, and here’s a big shoutout of thanks to everyone who shared info: You.
 Are.
 Awesome.)